An effective employee recognition program is key to employee retention and better bottom-line business results.

 29. Weekly Spotlight

-Shine a light on achievements during meetings.
+Shine a light on employee achievements during meetings.
 It's not just applause.
 It's perks like letting a hardworking colleague have flexible hours for her remarkable project or giving a promising reportee the reins for an exciting new initiative.

 30. Cheers To Exceptional Service